ModelEarth/community/README.md

 ### Google REST App

 1. [Google Sheet Editor](https://neighborhood.org/editor) for crowdsourced updated - needs a lot of help.
 Code for Atlanta Brigades often use Google Sheets to maintain directories.
-This was a popular approach during the Covid19 response, however a process for listing contributors to return and make updates to their sheet rows using a webpage is sorely lacking.
+This was a popular approach during the Covid19 response, however a process allowing contributors to return and update their listings using a webpage is sorely lacking.